icub-tech-iit/appsAway/demos/README.md

 We recommend that you include a title and image for your demo.
 If your demo needs no other options, you can ignore the `right options` section.

 </details>

+### Pushing your demo

+When you are done creating all the necessary files for your demo, push your code to your fork and create a pull request.
+Please specify which arguments you want to pass to your container in the pull request. **Please make sure your origin repository** (that you are using to create the Docker image) **is public**, so we can automatically generate your image with updated versions of superbuild.
+All demos will be reviewed before being accepted.